-Childcare Costs: Parents are expected to pay for childcare costs through tax credits, child benefit, Childcare grant or Parents Learning Allowance.
-There is no additional funding via the YAS service, however a CAF referral could be completed dependent on location of the course.
+Childcare Costs: Parents are expected to pay for childcare costs through Childcare grant or Parents Learning Allowance.
+There is no additional funding via the Young Adults Service; however a CAF referral could be completed dependent on location of the course.